 - You are appealing against a decision which, although it is not the one you wanted, has been properly formed

-If your complaint is about the conduct of a member of staff , rather than their delivery of a service, these are normally dealt with under our code of conduct for staff or through our internal disciplinary policy and procedure.
-The line manager or another senior officer will usually investigate any complaint about a member of staff and it may be necessary for them to contact your for further information regarding the matter.
+If your complaint is about the conduct of a member of staff , rather than their delivery of a service, these are dealt with under our code of conduct for staff or through our internal disciplinary policy and procedure.
+The line manager or another senior officer will investigate any complaint about a member of staff.
+It may be necessary for them to contact your for further information regarding the matter.

-You will be advised at the time you make your complaint, which elements of your complaint can be dealt with under the complaints process set out above and which will be dealt with under the Council’s internal management arrangements.
+You will be advised at the time you make your complaint, which elements of your complaint can be dealt with under the complaints process and which will be dealt with under the Council’s internal management arrangements.

 We take complaints against staff very seriously but it will not usually be possible to keep you informed of the detailed progress of an investigation or to advise you of the specific outcome of any disciplinary action taken.
 We will advise you, however, what action has been taken to resolve your complaint.